openPMD/openPMD-api/README.md

 [![PyPI Status](https://img.shields.io/badge/method-experimental-yellow.svg)](https://pypi.org/project/openPMD-api)
 [![PyPI Downloads](https://img.shields.io/pypi/dm/openPMD-api.svg)](https://pypi.org/project/openPMD-api)

-Behind the scenes, this install method *compiles from source* against the found installations of HDF5, ADIOS and/or MPI (in system paths, from other package managers, or loaded via a module system, ...).
+Behind the scenes, this install method *compiles from source* against the found installations of HDF5, ADIOS1, ADIOS2, and/or MPI (in system paths, from other package managers, or loaded via a module system, ...).
 The current status for this install method is *experimental*.
 Please feel free to [report](https://github.com/openPMD/openPMD-api/issues/new/choose) how this works for you.